How students are influencing Pune’s Rental Market

 As Pune witnesses a steep rise in student populations and young demographic structures, the real estate market is witnessing a major change in the leasing landscape.
 Not so much of a change in terms of prices or competition… it’s more about an attitude change.

-The attitude of today’s youngsters, millennial or a college students, commands a completely different set of lifestyle choices.
-They are commonly characterized by high-life thinking, extreme convenience and freedom.
+The attitude of today’s youngsters, millennials or a college students, commands a completely different set of lifestyle choices.
+They are commonly characterised by high-life thinking, extreme convenience and freedom.
 The youth of today sees rental homes as an investment itself.
 They prefer better amenities, prime locations, convenience of having private rooms and freedom of hosting social gatherings.
 They prefer all this over a simple budget home that would save them some money after rent.
 So they are ready to spend more on the rent, provided they get the lifestyle they desire.
 This shift in the attitude of a large demographic has prompted home owners to adapt and make their home listings more appealing.

 Home owners are doing their best to match up to the standards of this lifestyle… May it be setting a competitive price or offering more freedom in their policies compares to other rental establishments.
 Even though all of the youth’s demands are driven by a similar mind-set, there are a lot of variations in the same.
 Here are a few usual sets of demands;

-- Some choose private homes/rooms and ready to pay more, while some are not so stringent about their privacy but have a lower budget.
+b.
+Some choose private homes/rooms and ready to pay more, while some are not so stringent about their privacy but have a lower budget.

-- Some want it all, and are ready to pay for it.
+c.
+Some want it all, and are ready to pay for it.

-- Some just want to live in a good location but are stringent on the pricing.
+d.
+Some just want to live in a good location but are stringent on the pricing.